opiter09/Fossil-Fighters-Randomizer/README.md

   be the only oddity, but who knows
 - Teams are not matched 1-to-1, for maximum chaos.
 They also edit only the vivosaur, not their levels or numbers of moves
+- For that, use the "Team Level Change" box.
+This is additive, properly clamped to 1/12, and ignores any input that is not an integer (but negative ones are fine).
+Also the moves correspond to the levels properly (sorry Rex fans)
 - Legendaries are not altered, nor can anything be turned into them
 - If you randomize teams, your starter can be Water-type, because who cares then